-The difference between green and black tea is all in the processing; they both come from the leaves of the Camellia sinensis shrub which is native to East, South and Southeast Asia…
+The difference between green and black types of tea is all in the processing.
+They both come from the leaves of the Camellia sinensis shrub which is native to East, South and Southeast Asia.

 The leaves for black tea are withered, rolled, oxidized, then dried.
-Oxidization gives black tea its colour and a stronger flavour, which it can retain for a number of years.
+Oxidization gives black tea its color and a stronger flavor, which it can retain for a number of years.